WebBreacher/orcs/README.md

 # The location
 I imagine using this Github project for this work...at least initially.
 The Wiki https://github.com/WebBreacher/orcs/wiki and Projects features can help organize and publish our content.

+We also have a private channel in the Rocket Chat https://osint.team server for discussions.

 # The image
 Gotta have an image for a project like "ORCS" so I present our mascot....until we change it.